yli2565/DocSample/docs/Lab Server/Lab Server.md

 ### Connect GUI (VNC)

+{: .attention }
-⚠️ VNC is intended to be used exclusively with the physical screen
+VNC is intended to be used exclusively with the physical screen

 There would be a conflict between physical screen login in and VNC server login in.